Chris Kempczinski: Career

 Kempczinski started his career with Procter & Gamble in brand management, and worked for four years in its soap sector division, before leaving to attend Harvard Business School (HBS).
-After HBS he became a management consultant at the Boston Consulting Group, focusing on consumer products and pharmaceuticals.
+After HBS, he became a management consultant at the Boston Consulting Group, focusing on consumer products and pharmaceuticals.

-In 2000, Kempczinski joined PepsiCo in its corporate strategy & development group, and in 2006, was VP, Marketing, Non Carbonated Beverages, Pepsi-Cola North America Beverages.
+In 2000, Kempczinski joined PepsiCo in its corporate strategy & development group, and in 2006, was named the Vice President of Marketing for the Non Carbonated Beverages Division of Pepsi-Cola North America Beverages.

 Before joining McDonald's, Kempczinski worked for Kraft Foods as executive vice president of growth initiatives, and president of Kraft International.
 He left Kraft in September 2015.

 Kempczinski joined the McDonald's global strategy team in late 2015, and was promoted to president of McDonald's USA in October 2016 where he oversaw the business operations of approximately 14,000 restaurants.
 In November 2019, he succeeded Steve Easterbrook as president and CEO.
-Easterbrook was fired for violating company policy by having a consensual relationship with an employee.
-In contrast, shortly after joining the company, Kempczinski moved to create a "more professional culture" among executives and other staff, focusing on human resources.
+Easterbrook was fired for violating company policy by having a relationship with an employee.
+Shortly after joining the company, Kempczinski moved to create a "more professional culture" among executives and other staff, focusing on human resources.

+In November 2020, Kempczinski launched a new digital approach to sales mainly for drive thru, home delivery and pick up, known as "Accelerating the Arches."
+In 2023, McDonald's unveiled 'Accelerating the Arches 2.0,' focusing on delivery, drive-thru, and development.

 In 2021, Kempczincki apologized to employees and the public for private remarks he made about the gun deaths of children at McDonald's.
-In correspondence with Mayor Lightfoot of Chicago, he blamed parents of the victims: “With both, the parents failed those kids which I know is something you can’t say.
-Even harder to fix.”
+In correspondence with Mayor Lightfoot of Chicago, he blamed parents of the victims: "With both, the parents failed those kids which I know is something you can't say.
+Even harder to fix."
 Publication of the exchange "sparked outrage."
-Chicago civic groups and the Service Employees International Union demanded Kempczinski apologize, saying “Your text message was ignorant, racist and unacceptable coming from anyone, let alone the CEO of McDonald’s.”
+Chicago civic groups and the Service Employees International Union demanded Kempczinski apologize, saying "Your text message was ignorant, racist and unacceptable coming from anyone, let alone the CEO of McDonald's."

+In response to the Russian invasion of Ukraine, Kempczinski decided to suspend sales and operations for all company-owned restaurants in Ukraine indefinitely, while continuing to compensate Ukrainian employees.
+Similar operational changes were initially implemented in Russia, until McDonald's announced a complete withdrawal of business in the country in May.
+In Russia, his plan impacted 853 restaurants and approximately 62,000 employees.

+In a 2022 speech addressing the Economic Club of Chicago, Kempczinski expressed concerns about the impact of crime on business in the city and encouraged public–private partnerships to enhance safety.

+As of March 2024, Kempczinski is also chairman of McDonald's.

+Compensation

+In 2021, Kempczinski's total compensation from McDonald's was $20 million.
+In 2023, Kempczinski's total compensation from McDonald's was $19.2 million, or 1,212 times the median employee pay at McDonald's for that year.